Update (Oct 13, 2009):

 Font formats supported

-Firefox 3.5+ , Safari 3.1+, Opera 10+ and Internet Explorer 4.0+ all support @font-face embedding (Google’s Chrome 3.0 beta does as well, but users will have to start it up in a special mode to make it work in the short term).
+Firefox 3.5+ , Safari 3.1+, Opera 10+, Chrome 4.0+ and Internet Explorer 4.0+ all support @font-face embedding (Google’s Chrome 3.0 beta does as well, but users will have to start it up in a special mode to make it work).
 They all support the use of TrueType (.ttf) and OpenType (.otf) fonts … except for Internet Explorer which only supports the proprietary Embedded Open Type (.eot) format.
 There aren’t as many fonts available in this format and the tool Microsoft gives out that converts .ttf fonts to .eot, called WEFT, is quite frustrating to use, and even crashes on Vista.
 There is, however, an excellent command-line tool, ttf2eot, that does a much better job.
 Both WEFT and ttf2eot only convert TrueType to Embedded Open Type – if you want to convert an OpenType font to Embedded Open Type, it is necessary to use FontForge, a free font-editing tool, to convert the font to TrueType first, and then use ttf2eot to convert the resultant font to .eot format.
 Although this method is roundabout and results in loss of detail due to the way the font formats store information, it is the only way I know to do this conversion.

 For more detail on how to perform .eot font conversions using ttf2eot and FontForge, check out Edward O’Connor’s great article How to create EOT files without Microsoft WEFT